 - The stages of the GAS model are explained below-

-- Alarm Reaction Stage- The presence of noxious stressor leads to activation of the pituitary cortex system and hormones like adrenaline and cortisol are released and thus, the body is ready for flight or fight response.
+- Alarm Reaction Stage- The presence of a noxious stressor leads to activation of the pituitary cortex system and hormones like adrenaline and cortisol are released and thus, the body is ready for flight or fight response.

 - Resistance Stage- Prolonged stress leads to the resistance stage and the parasympathetic nervous system calls for careful use of body resources and thus, we are able to confront the stressor.